okeefm/s3g/doc/s3g_protocol.markdown

     0-N bytes: Response payload from the tool query command, if any.

-## 11 - Is Finished: See if the machine is currently busy
+## 11 - Is finished: See if the machine is currently busy
 This command queries the machine to determine if it currently executing commands from a command queue.

 Payload (0 bytes)